Summer Home Cleaning Tricks

 You'll also need the right cleaning tools: a long-handled scrub brush, scrubber sponge, microfiber cleaning cloths and paper towels.

-Save time by spraying cleaners on areas that will benefit from some extra soaking time - such as the toilet and tub or shower - and tackling other surfaces while the cleaners do their work.
+You can save time by spraying cleaners on areas that will benefit from extra soaking time—such as the toilet and tub or shower—and tackling other surfaces while the cleaners do their work.

 By letting the cleaners penetrate, all you'll have to do to most surfaces is wipe them clean.

-To keep mildew in check, open the shower door or curtain after use to let it air-dry.
-Put a finishing shine on your shower, tub and sink fixtures by giving them a once-over with a glass cleaner and a microfiber cleaning cloth.
+To prevent mildew, open the shower door or curtain after use to let it air dry.
+Give your shower, tub, and sink fixtures a once-over with a glass cleaner and a microfiber cleaning cloth to put them in a finishing shine.

 Summer Home Cleaning Tricks for Kitchens

-For the kitchen's potluck of dirt, grease, and germs, you'll need an all-purpose cleaner; hand dish-washing detergent; a clean, dry cloth; and a scrubber sponge for these home cleaning tricks.
+For the kitchen's potluck of dirt, grease, and germs, you'll need an all-purpose cleaner, hand dish-washing detergent, a clean, dry cloth, and a scrubber sponge for these summer home cleaning tricks.

 Start by putting away anything that's out of place, such as the kids' art projects or mail that has taken up residence on your kitchen table.